 - A non-repeating thermal bridges, for example a lintel above a window, the cill and jambs around openings.

-Calculating the actual heat loss through junction details can offer large savings in SAP calculations and can make the route to building regulation compliance much easier.
+Calculating the actual heat loss through a thermal bridge junction can offer large savings in SAP calculations and can make the route to building regulation compliance much easier.

-The benefits of modelling PSI and the related FRSI values can also highlight to the design team potential issues with a risk of condensation.
+The benefits of modelling a PSI value and the related FRSI value can also highlight to the design team potential issues with a risk of condensation.

-Abbey Consultants are able to calculate the heat loss through the junctions using approved modelling software.
+Abbey Consultants are able to calculate the heat loss through a thermal bridge junction using approved modelling software.

-Get in touch or send an email with an outline of your Thermal Bridging Analysis enquiry and one of the team will respond within 24 hours.
+Get in touch or send an email with an outline of your Thermal Bridge Analysis enquiry and one of the team will respond within 24 hours.